jhuckaby/PoolNoodle/README.md

 This is basically an extra rule that says the request `host` header (Node.js lower-cases these keys) must start with `myapp.mycompany.com` for the requests to be routed to the app.
 Note that these particular regular expressions are matched case-insensitively, so `MYAPP.MYCOMPANY.COM` would also qualify.

-Note that we aren't including the end-of-string (`$`) operator in the example regexp above, because the `host` request header may contain a port number, e.g. `myapp.mycompany.com:3020`.
+Note that we aren't including the end-of-string (`$`) operator in the example regex above, because the `host` request header may contain a port number, e.g. `myapp.mycompany.com:3020`.

 If you include multiple headers in the `headers` object, they *all* must match for the request to be considered for app routing.